atlas-brown/slowpoke/INSTRUCTIONS.md

 # Results Reproducible (about 2.5 hours)

 For this step we strongly recommend the reviewers using `screen` or `tmux` to avoid accidental disconnect.
-The key results of Slowpoke's accuracy is represented by the following experiment
+The key results of Slowpoke's accuracy is represented by the following experiments

 **(§5.1, Fig.8) Across four real-world benchmarks**